Sanduuz/CTFWriteUps/HTBCyberApocalypse2022/Misc/Quantum Engine/writeup.md

 After init there are some function definitions for 4 different gates: H, T, Tdg & CZ Gates.

-Each of these gates take in a single qubit.
+Each of these gates take in qubit(s).
 What do these gates mean and what do they do?

 This is the point where the endless Googling and reading documentation began.
 Luckily the gate definitions can be found from the qiskit library documentation.